-- Senior Housing: Five (5) points will be awarded to projects that meet HTC threshold number 1 and serve only residents 55 years old or older.
-(5 points) - Intermediary Costs (soft costs).
+- No Further Subsidy.
+Five (5) points will be awarded to projects which are fully funded with the inclusion of the 9% HTC and/or will require no further HRA subsidy, except DEED or Metropolitan Council funds, if awarded 9% HTC. - Intermediary Costs (soft costs).
 Points will be awarded to projects on a sliding scale of intermediary costs based on percentage of total project costs.
 For those projects which are awarded points in this category, this percentage will be enforced at issuance of IRS Form 8609.